risingwavelabs/rfcs/rfcs/0048-on-conflict-clause-in-create-table-statement.md

   1. Different with PG, the conflicts are not only happens in `INSERT` statement but also on the data from external source.
   2. In PG, users can define different behavior on different `INSERT` statement.
 We can not implement it easily because RW treat DML statement with just one `Materialize` operator as a streaming job.

-  By the way, for the `UPDATE` statement, we can just override the old value and it can not break the PK constrain after we ban the update on PK columns <https://github.com/risingwavelabs/risingwave/issues/7710>.
+  By the way, for the `UPDATE` statement, we can just override the old value and it can not break the PK constraint after we ban the update on PK columns <https://github.com/risingwavelabs/risingwave/issues/7710>.

 - **Not specify `conflict_target`**
-  In RW, we only have PK constrain, so we can just do check on PK constrain.
+  In RW, we only have PK constraint, so we can just do check on PK constraint.
 Also if the table does not have pk, user can not specify the ON CONFLICT clause.

 - **DO OVERWRITE behavior**
   just a Syntactic sugar because it is a usual usage.
 It has the same meaning with `DO UPDATE SET (a, b, c, ...) = (excluded.a, excluded.b, excluded.c, ...)`